idleberg/sublime-applescript/README.md

 * `OS:Notification Message`
 * `Safari:Open location`

-Please note that these snippets are case sensitive.

 ### Build System

 A build system works on Mac OS X only and should be available by default.
 To run your script press `⌘+B` or build from the *Tools* menu.